We are envisioning a safer, more accessible, and connected future, together.

 The Reconnecting the East Side project is the first step in addressing challenges created when US-71 was constructed.

-The project team is placing emphasis on comprehensive community engagement and collaboration, to ensure the alignment of project outcomes with community needs and aspirations.
+The project team is placing emphasis on comprehensive community engagement and collaboration to ensure the alignment of project outcomes with community needs and aspirations.

 In recognition of the importance of inclusive, community-informed decision-making, the project approach will seek to hear all voices, including those who were displaced and those who remain, those who originally organized in opposition to the highway and their descendants.
 Marginalized, historically under-represented, and disadvantaged community members will be reached in culturally appropriate ways.
-Non-English-speaking residents and low-income community members will be acknowledged.
+Non-English-speaking residents and low-income community members will also be included.

-The project team will staff the Reconnecting the East Side Project Office for community members to drop by, ask questions, and share their story.
+The project team will staff the Reconnecting the East Side Project Office for community members to drop by, ask questions and share their story.

-Project Office:
+Project Office

 Mary Williams-Neal Community Center